besener/starter-academic/content/authors/admin/_index.md

 - Islamic Art and Architecture
 - Medieval Islamic Metalwork
 - Visual and Material Culture
-- Built environment and landscape
+- Built Environment and Landscape
 - Medieval Anatolia, the South Caucasus and the Mediterranean
 - Digital Art History